-September 2019
+September 2017

-An independent stock condition survey was commissioned in 2014 to inform the association's asset management strategy going forward and to validate the position ahead of the target completion date of April 2015.
-In addition they commented on the position in relation to EESSH compliance.
-The association continues to build on this information and is progressively working towards achieving EESSH compliance by the 2020 target for completion.
+An independent stock condition survey was commissioned in 2014 to inform the Associations Asset Management Strategy going forward and to validate the Associations position ahead of the target completion date of April 2015.
+In addition they commented on the Association position regarding EESSH compliance.
+The Association continues to build on this information and is progressively working towards achieving EESSH compliance by the 2020 target for completion.